MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md

 You can verify that this service is running by the following command: sc query GlobalSecureAccessManagementService
-If the Global Secure Access Management Service is not running, start it from the services.msc.
+If the Global Secure Access Management Service isn't running, start it from the services.msc.
 If the service fails to start, look for errors in the event viewer.

 ### Policy Retriever service running